Fayeq Abdul-Jaleel: His last letter to his wife

-The journey of efforts to release the poet and the Kuwaiti prisoners
+Prisoner of war

-After the liberation of Kuwait, the State of Kuwait carried out international endeavors at a high level of representation headed by the Emir of Kuwait, Sheikh / Jaber Al-Ahmad Al-Sabah, who accompanied in his international trips Sarah, the daughter of the captive poet at that time, to read a letter asking the kings and heads of those countries to help release the Kuwaiti prisoners in Iraq, including her poet father.
+After the liberation of Kuwait, the State of Kuwait carried out international efforts spearheaded by the Emir of Kuwait, Sheikh Jaber Al-Ahmad Al-Sabah, to secure the release of Kuwaiti prisoners of war taken by Iraq.
+Al Sabah took Abdul Jaleel's daughters on international state visits, where they read letters asking heads of states to help secure the release of Abdul Jaleel as well as other Kuwaiti prisoners in Iraq.

-A letter written by the poet from the prison
+A letter from prison

 In 2000, the Kuwaiti authorities found an ambiguous letter in the handwriting of the poet Fayeq Abdul-Jaleel, which was received by a Mauritanian novelist, who was invited to a cultural conference in Iraq.
 An unknown person (believed to be one of the security elements attached to the Special Security Agency of Qusay Saddam Hussein) came to her carrying that message to her for the purpose of delivering it to the Kuwaiti diplomatic mission in the Mauritanian capital (Nouakchott).
 The details of that story were mentioned in a television interview with the official concerned with the issue of Kuwaiti prisoners at the Ministry of Interior at that time.